 The field of early education is constantly growing and evolving.
 It’s our goal to help Wonderschool in-home child care providers develop professionally so they can offer the best care to the children in their programs and achieve their own professional goals.

-That’s why we incorporate mentorship from experienced child care providers as well as opportunities for professional development to all of our providers.
+This is why we incorporate mentorship from experienced child care providers as well as opportunities for professional development to all of our providers.
+Our mentoring program is an important piece of the Wonderschool Quality and Safety Promise.

 The provider-mentor relationship